 The notion of small, autonomous, cross-functional product teams who ship frequently and practice continuous improvement can seem like a pipe dream, particularly if the organisation is not in the business of technology.

-Unless the CEO has introduced Scrum/Agile, it often remains just one small initiative in the product or technology department.
+Unless the CEO spearheaded Scrum or agile ways of working, it often remains just one small initiative in the product or technology department.
 Restricted by structural constraints and organisational limitations.
 Ready to be overridden, deprioritised or ignored when something more important comes along.

 This is the reality of building enterprise software.
-No one has failed or should be disappointed when agile teams don’t live up to the espoused ideals; there’s already enough pressure as it is.
+No one has failed or should be disappointed when agile teams fall short of the espoused ideals; there’s already enough pressure.

 Get in touch if you need our help